 Although California eliminated mountain lion hunting in 1990, this did not lead to the elimination of lion deaths.
 Rather than managing mountain lions through regulated hunting, wildlife managers in California issue depredation permits to landowners to help manage lions.
 Colorado’s West Slope Lion Plan strives for a healthy lion population while balancing hunting, wildlife viewing opportunities and human safety.

 incorporates advances in the science of lion management from the last 15 years, including two long-term research projects in Colorado.
 Focused on maintaining stable lion populations across the West Slope, the plan implements clear yearly thresholds and incorporates adaptive management for evaluating human-lion conflicts.
 It emphasizes the collection of crucial lion population size data on the West Slope while ensuring a balance of opportunities for the public to benefit from and enjoy lion populations into the future.

 What is the West Slope Mountain Lion Management Plan?

-Careful readers of the draft lion plan will note the plan does not propose reductions of regional lion populations to bolster deer or elk numbers, as has been alleged.
-In fact, the plan moves away from the suppression objectives outlined in two of the older lion plans and sets new limits intended to maintain lion populations at levels similar to what they are now.
+The mountain lion harvest levels in the West Slope Plan are below those of many other states and similar to levels recommended by some lion advocacy groups.
+The plan recognizes hunting as a crucial part of maintaining healthy lion populations.
+Importantly, the plan does not propose reducing regional lion populations to bolster deer or elk numbers.
+In fact, the plan moves away from the suppression objectives outlined in older plans and sets new limits to maintain lion populations at levels similar to what they are now.